PavanRangani/docs/docs/prd/banking/banking.md

 #### System Rule
 - Account name should be unique across all accounts (Active or Disposed) of this legal entity (Not system wide unique)
-- It is possible that Funding Account doesn't have `Check Writing`, `MoneyLink` or `SLOA` details.
-For e.g. Suppose the user doesn’t have clicked on any checkbox and add funding account.
-- It is also possible that Funding Account have all 3 values of `Check Writing`, `MoneyLink` or `SLOA` details.
-For e.g. Suppose the user have clicked on any checkbox and add funding account.
-- It is possible that funding account has more than one SLOA.
+- For `SLOA Wire (Investment)`, when user enters a new funding account, system will pull the latest value of Bank & Account Number.
+- There is no uniqness in any section.
+User can enter same data for multi time in one section.

 #### UX Rule
 - New account can be added only for active tab.
 - On uniqueness failure, it shows proper error message.
-- Shows + button with SLOA section.
-Clicking on the + button, opens the SLOA type dropdown.
-    - On click of any SLOA type, one records will be added under that type.
-    - New records always be added to the last of the each type.
-    - Shows X icon to the right side.
-On click of X, record will be removed.
+- User can enters more than one records for this section: `SLOA Wire (General)`, `SLOA Wire (Investments)`, `SLOA Journal`, `SLOA Moneylink`.
+- Shows proper message when no records available in multi input field.
+- For `SLOA Wire (Investment)`,
+  - If LP fund has no Bank or Accout Number available, shows error message in the Fund field.
+- Check Writing or EFTPS
+  - Shows proper message when `Check Writing` switch is OFF.
+  - Shows proper message when `EFTPS` switch is OFF.
+- If Check Writing & EFTPS has data and user switches OFF, System will removed the its data.

 #### UI Rule
 [Mockup with no checkbox is selected](https://drive.google.com/file/d/1WCChlYlBmFZjwIPyNKvyhovVfcxwaGZi/view?usp=drive_link) & [Mockup when all checkbox are selected](https://drive.google.com/file/d/1Ek5ibumtIM1fogqP9xaELmlCRzDxyT-_/view?usp=drive_link)
 - Error message for uniqness: `Account with same name already exists`.
 [See this](https://drive.google.com/file/d/1l4W5pzuKSVMNIaZHpqUxgZAcoks90o8v/view?usp=share_link)
+- For `SLOA Wire (Investment)`
+  - Error message for Fund: `Bank/Account number not available for this Fund`
+- Message when Check Writing is OFF: `Check Writing is currently OFF.
+You can ON it through above switch`
+- Message when EFTPS is OFF: `EFTPS is currently OFF.
+You can ON it through above switch`
+- Placeholder message when any section have no records: `No Records Available`

 ### Edit
 - Only active accounts can be edited anytime.
 Type can not be changed.
 - For `Funding Acconts`, when account name is changed, system will auto update the assocaited funding account in the wire instructions.
-- For `Funding Accounts` & `Checking` type, if account is added in tax return as an EFTPS, EFTPS checkbox is shown disabled for that account.
+**Known Case**
+- Even if EFTPS of a Funding Account or Checking account has been added to a tax return, the user can turn OFF the EFTPS switch for that account.
+In this case, system won't remove the details of EFTPS from the existing tax return.
+It will remain as it is.

+#### Funding Account

+##### System Rule
+- User can edit any details any time.
+- Archive records details can't be edited.
+- For `SLOA Wire (Investment)`, if wire instruction is amend, system will auto archive the funding accont SLOA wire record.
+When any records archived by system, user cann't manualy unarchived it.
+- User can archived any records from edit.

+##### UX Rule
+- Shows an `Archived` checkbox with each record in the SLOA section.
+This checkbox also appears when new record is added from edit mode.
+- For `SLOA Wire (Investment)`, if the system marked the record as archived, `Archived` checkbox appaers as disable.

+##### UI Rule
+- For `SLOA Wire (Investment)` tooltip message: `Wire Instruction of this Fund is amended.
+So user can not restore it`

 ### Delete
 - Active or Disposed both accounts can be deleted any time.
 On click opens delete confirmation dialog.
-- When `Funding Account` is linked to any LP wire instruction, funding account can't be deleted.
+- When `Funding Account` or `Checking` account is linked to any LP wire instruction, funding account can't be deleted.
 For this, shows delete not possible dialog.
 - If bank account is linked as `EFTPS` with any `Tax return`, delete is not allowed
 - Same way if Bank account is linked with any Insurance, delete is not allowed
-- If any `Checking` type bank account is linked to the Investor, banking account won’t be deleted.
-- If any Checking or Saving type bank account is linked to any funding accoint, banking account won't be deleted.

 #### UI Requirement

 - Delete confirmation dialog.
 [See this](https://drive.google.com/file/d/1ot-VY8v-MZVblBfMUHxbDSpng6cqm78l/view?usp=sharing)
 - When delete is possible shows normal delete confirmation dialog
 - When delete is not possible shows Delete not possible dialog with its details of relation
-- Delete not possible dialog for Checking type [See this](https://drive.google.com/file/d/1w8_ROOB-EC68pXdX8NchgKIg9A7jULKK/view?usp=share_link)
+- Delete not possible dialog for Checking type or Saving type when EFTPS is added to any tax return [See this](https://drive.google.com/file/d/1w8_ROOB-EC68pXdX8NchgKIg9A7jULKK/view?usp=share_link)
-- Delete not possible dialog for Fundung Account type [See this](https://drive.google.com/file/d/1ZKO6xrhBucFAZ658zCGBaR1t-Y0Jd9Jq/view?usp=drive_link)
 - If banking is added in funding accont, shows delete not possible dialog.
 [See this](https://drive.google.com/file/d/1xjTDAV4N5z6aMgznPuRg3hEbHK_FZVid/view?usp=drive_link)
 - During Multi delete, When one of the selected Bank account is referenced anywhere, then we simply deny the action.
 User need to manually delete individual Bank account.

 ### Dispose